 About the Fund

-In partnership with the Central Valley Regional Water Quality Control Board (CVRWQCB), Rose Foundation for Communities and the Environment has developed a grants program to support disadvantaged communities working on water quality issues throughout the Central Valley and Sacramento Valley areas.
+In partnership with the Central Valley Regional Water Quality Control Board (CVRWQCB), Rose Foundation for Communities and the Environment has developed a grants program to support disadvantaged communities working on water quality issues throughout the Central Valley.
 The grants will be funded through Supplemental Environmental Project (SEP) payments that may be used to satisfy part of administrative civil liabilities imposed by the Water Board.
 Since the program helps direct future SEP payments to community-based water quality projects, the purpose of the application process is to develop an annual Project List.
 Organizations with projects that meet both the disadvantaged community and water quality criteria will then be placed on the Annual Project List.

 Successfully completing the application process and being placed on the Annual Project List does not mean that you will be automatically awarded a grant.
 It does mean that your organization will become eligible to be selected by dischargers who are involved with a CVRWQCB enforcement process in the coming year, or otherwise be matched with a CVRWQCB settlement where there is a close nexus between the nature of the project and the underlying violations alleged in the enforcement action.
 Please be aware: all grant applications should be considered publicly-available documents, and the full text of all applications recommended for the 2018 Project List shall be provided to CVRWQCB board members and published on the CVRWQCB’s website.